ts756632/Bike_Share_Analysis/README.md

 The director of marketing believes maximizing the number of annual memberships leads to success, and she wants to know how to convert casual riders into annual members.

-• Cleaned data in spreadsheets and created pivot tables to find the trends.
+• Cleaned data in spreadsheets and created pivot tables to find the trends.</br>
-• Tidyverse for data import and wrangling, libridate for date functions and ggplot for visualization.
+• Tidyverse for data import and wrangling, libridate for date functions and ggplot for visualization.</br>
-• Compared usage between casual riders and annual members.
+• Compared usage between casual riders and annual members.</br>
-• Made data-driven recommendations for marketing team with digital media.
+• Made data-driven recommendations for marketing team with digital media.</br>

 ### Tool used: